azolinmf/ComunicacaoDeDados/README.md

 Made with Electron framework.

-To install the dependencias, use `npm install`.
+To install the dependencies, use `npm install`.

 To run the app, use `npm start`.